chainguard-dev/edu/content/chainguard/chainguard-images/videos/debugging_distroless.md

 Because with Docker 4.27, I now have this `debug` command.

-So if I run Docker debug debug test, this is what happens.
+So if I run `docker debug debug test`, this is what happens.

 And suddenly I have a shell into the container.